 - What are food chains?

-Can you make a food chain?

-- Why are our teeth different shapes?

-Research Functions of different types of teeth.

-- Are all animals' teeth the same?
-Identifying, grouping and sorting Compare carnivores to annivores teeth

-- Why do I need to look after my teeth?
-Research

-- Which drink causes the most tooth decay?

-Observation over time WSs1, WSs2, WSs4.
-WSs6 egg shell experiment - How does my body digest food?
+Research make more complex than y2 by adding predator, producer, prey yocab - Can you make a food web?
+Research - Why are our teeth different shapes?
+Research Functions of different types of teeth. - Are all animals' teeth the same?
+Research Compare carnivores/herbivores/omnivores teeth. - Why do I need to look after my teeth?
+Research - Which drink causes the most tooth decay?
+Observation over time Predicting, setting up tests, observing and measuring, recording, interpreting and communicating and evaluating, egg shell experiment - support to identify patterns that high sugar-decays fastest. - How does my body digest food?
 Research - body parts and functions.
-Could use tights activity to model?
+See auidance.

 - What's the difference between a solid, liquid and a gas?
-Research - Can you sort materials according to their state of matter?
-Identifying, grouping and classifying - How does heating and cooling change materials?
-Research - Do all materials have the same melting point?
-Observation over time WSs4, WSs5, WSs6, WSs7 Use Celsius to measure. - How can water change state?
-Research/Observation over time - How does temperature affect waters evaporation rate?
-Pattern seeking - What is the water cycle?
+Research particle theory and properties

+- Can you sort materials

+according to their state of

+matter?
+To challenge, put

+materials like

+foam/jelly/mayonnaise/aerosols →

+only do if children are ready for it.

+They are colloids Identifying,

+grouping and classifying

+- How does heating and cooling change materials?

 Research

+- Which material has the greatest melting point?